AST2000 – Introduction to Astrophysics

 This course provides an introduction to different astrophysical subjects with focus on the underlying physical processes, solving problems numerically and data analysis.
 Some examples include orbital calculations, search for planets around distant stars, stellar evolution from birth to supernova explosions, compact stars, galactic dynamics, dark matter, the theory of relativity and black holes.

 - you will obtain knowledge about basic astrophysical problems.

-- Be able to explain the physical processes behind astrophysical phenomena.
+- you will be able to explain the physical processes behind astrophysical phenomena.

-- Get practice in solving astrophysical problems by the combination of analytical calculations and programming numerical algorithms.
+- you will get practice in solving astrophysical problems by the combination of analytical calculations and programming numerical algorithms.

-- Obtain basic knowledge about statistical methods for analysing data.
+- you will obtain basic knowledge about statistical methods for analysing data.

-- Get practice in analysing data from astronomical observations and connect these observations with theoretical models for the underlying physical processes.
+- you will get practice in analysing data from astronomical observations and connect these observations with theoretical models for the underlying physical processes.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.